apache/cloudberry-site/docs/sys-admin/high-availability/recover-from-segment-failures.md

 ---
-title: Recovering from Segment Failures
+title: Recover from Segment Failures
 ---

+# Recover from Segment Failures

 This topic walks you through what to do when one or more segments or hosts are down and you want to recover the down segments.
 The recovery path you follow depends primarily which of these 3 scenarios fits your circumstances: